 The activity at the Nordic Seas regional facility is shown in the map, where the ocean glider transects are indicated with red lines and numbers, the mooring sites are indicated with white circles and named Svinøy, Station M, South Cape, and Fram Strait, and the multi array observatory is indicated with a white circle and named EMSO-Mohn.

-EMSO scientific disciplines: geosciences, physical oceanography, biogeochemistry, marine ecology (planned)
+EMSO scientific disciplines: physical oceanography, biogeochemistry, marine ecology (planned)